WebOS: Multitasking interface

 Navigation uses multi-touch gestures on the touchscreen.
 The interface uses "cards" to manage multitasking and represent apps.
 The user switches between running apps with a flick from left and right on the screen.
 Apps are closed by flicking a "card" up—and "off"—the screen.
 The app "cards" can be rearranged for organization. webOS 2.0 introduced 'stacks', where related cards could be "stacked" together.

 Synergy

 Palm referred to integration of information from many sources as "Synergy."
 Users can sign into multiple email accounts from different providers and integrate all of these sources into a single list.
 Similar capabilities pull together calendars and also instant messages and SMS text messages from multiple sources.

+Search and actions

+webOS included Universal Search, which allowed users to search contacts, applications and web sources from the device.
+In webOS 2.0, this evolved into Just Type, which allowed users to begin actions such as writing an email, creating a message, updating a status or searching websites by typing directly from the launcher.

 Over-the-air updates

 The OS can be updated without docking to a PC, instead receiving OS updates over the carrier connection.

 Notifications

 The notification area is located on the bottom portion of the screen on phones, and on the top status bar area on tablets.

 On phones, when a notification comes in, it slides in from the bottom of the screen.
 Due to the resizable nature of the Mojo and Enyo application frameworks, the app usually resizes itself to allow unhindered use while the notification is displayed.
 After the notification slides away, it usually remains as an icon.
 The user can then tap on the icons to expand them.
 Notifications can then be dismissed (sliding off the screen), acted upon (tapping), or left alone.